MRI Compatibility Numerical Simulation & Testing

 - Guidance for Industry and FDA Staff: Establishing Safety and Compatibility of Passive Implants in the Magnetic Resonance (MR) Environment Document issued on: December 11, 2014

-- Draft Guidance for Industry and FDA Staff: Assessment of Radiofrequency-Induced Heating in the Magnetic Resonance (MR) Environment for Multi-Configuration Passive Medical Devices, issued on June 29, 2015
+- Guidance for Industry and FDA Staff: Assessment of Radiofrequency-Induced Heating in the Magnetic Resonance (MR) Environment for Multi-Configuration Passive Medical Devices, issued on March 22, 2016

 - ASTM F2052 – Standard Test Method for Measurement of Magnetically Induced Displacement Force on Medical Devices in the Magnetic Resonance Environment